ShawnMcCool/php-telegram-pro/README.md

 - ArrayOf Types should have correct ApiWriteType and ApiReadType bits
 - Unify ArrayOf Collection methods
 - All response 'result' references in fromApi() should use null coalescence
+- Method test names are often incorrect
+- Tests should check result type and function as partial documentation for result types
+- Carefully look through each folder to make sure files weren't created in the wrong place
+- Provide separate methods for split requirements. (edit message text, chat+message vs inline)
+- Consider how to test seemingly superfluous fields like parsemode and disable notifications
+- Review @todos